 Closing Costs or Selling Expense

-Following expenses related to the capital asset that was sold are considered Closing Costs or selling expense.
-These are deductible while computing the capital gains.
+The following expenses related to the sold capital asset are considered Closing Costs or selling expense.
+These are deductible while computing capital gains.

 (i)Any sales commissions xxxxx